 1. Understand the difference between protecting your crypto account from hackers vs. liability.
 Yes, it is vital to protect your crypto account from hackers and theft and be organized, depending on how you set up your account.
 Protecting your crypto account from hackers includes steps around the type of crypto wallet, whether it’s a paper, cloud-based, or non-custodial online wallet.

-The opposite is considered “risk assets,” like real estate, a business, a boat, or a car that can cause direct liability.
+The opposite is considered “risk assets,” like real estate, a business, a boat, or a car, that can cause direct liability.
 Safe assets are typically held in a separate entity that only owns other safe assets, including stock in other companies or investments in the stock market.

 When you open a Coinbase wallet, you can only fund it individually.
 This means the asset will be titled to your name only.

 This is similar to opening an Etrade account and buying stock in Tesla.
-You have invested in a company’s stock (a safe asset), and you directly own it.
+You have invested in a company’s stock (a safe asset) and directly own it.
 The critical question is, how could you be personally sued?
 Let’s assume you have an e-commerce business on Amazon, and you diversify a percentage of your profits into cryptocurrency as a hedge against inflation vs. investing 100% into more inventory.

 Let’s assume you lost the product liability case, and a judgment is filed against your company.
 If your company did not have the cash to satisfy the judgment, the plaintiff might move to pierce the entity veil and go after you personally.
 Most form a cheap LLC online and have ZERO protection because there are no corresponding operating agreements and formalities for the LLC.
 Most likely, if your LLC is sued, you will also be personally sued as the manager or member.
 Let’s say that aside from the equity in your home that is not protected by a homestead, your most significant personal asset may be the cryptocurrency you have accumulated over the last couple of years.